r57zone/OpenVR-ArduinoHMD/README.md

 2. Install [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
 3. Unpack the driver to a folder "...\Steam\steamapps\common\SteamVR\drivers".
 Configure the necessary parameters (`windowX`, `windowY`, `windowWidth`, `windowHeight` and others), in the configuration file "...\Steam\steamapps\common\SteamVR\drivers\arduinohmd\resources\settings\default.vrsettings".
 4. Launch SteamVR and in the SteamVR status window click -> Room Settings -> Small Room -> Calibration -> 170 cm.
 The SteamVR demo can be closed, and the launch of SteamVR Home can be disabled in the SteamVR settings.
-5. Put on the HMD, if necessary, centering them with key (by default, "Numpad 5" or "CTRL + ALT + R", can change the key in the configuration file by typing [the desired key code](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes)).
+5. Put on the HMD, if necessary, centering them with key (by default, `Numpad 5` or `CTRL + ALT + R`, can change the key in the configuration file by typing [the desired key name](https://github.com/r57zone/DualShock4-emulator/blob/master/BINDINGS.md)).

 If you are using an Android smartphone, then it will probably be easier to use [OpenTrack driver](https://github.com/r57zone/OpenVR-OpenTrack), there you can also read instructions about streaming images to your smartphone.